What is an Oral Presentation?

 - SMART pointer will be provided.
 Click here for more information and guidelines regarding pointer.

-Posters are a creative and popular alternative to the oral presentation of a paper.
 In a poster session, there is no formal oral presentation; instead, each author is assigned a display area on which diagrams, graphics, data, pictures/photos, and a small amount of text are presented.

 The poster should be self-understandable, but the author should be available at certain times, such as refreshment breaks and during the devoted poster session, to interact with viewers and answer questions.